PoryGone/SA2B_AP_Tracker/sonic_adventure_2_battle_randomizer_porygone/README.md

 ## Usage

 The tracker will show you which stages you can access with your current items and emblems.
-PopTracker supports Archipelago Autotracking integration (see the application's README for details).
+PopTracker supports Archipelago Autotracking integration (see the PopTracker's README for details).

 ## Notes